Entries from February 2013 ↓

 Use Different Brainstorming Methods

 There are many ways to brainstorm.
-It’s good to experiment and try different ones, such as the four listed here.
+When you’re not sure how to brainstorm with children, it’s good to experiment and try different ideas, such as the four listed here.

 Brainstorm for Writing Topics

 Have your kids ever approached the blank page with fear and trembling?
 Often, it’s simply because they have no idea what to write about!
 This little activity will help them think of topics that interest them.

 - Set a timer for 3 minutes and have each child make a list of every idea they can think of—with no erasing or crossing ideas out!
 If they’re timer-phobic, you can do this without timing the exercise.

 - When finished, encourage them to look over their list and circle three ideas that would be the most fun or appealing to write about.

 This is an effective brainstorming method for writing short reports about familiar topics.
 It’s also a great way to brainstorm about a personal experience.